zeisler/zeisler.github.io/resume/index.md

 ## Open Source Creations

- * [active_mocker](https://github.com/zeisler/active_mocker): A tool to increase productivity in Ruby On Rails when testing code that has database interactions.
+ * [Active Mocker](https://github.com/zeisler/active_mocker): A tool to increase productivity in Ruby On Rails when testing code that has database interactions.
- * [dissociated_introspection](https://github.com/zeisler/dissociated_introspection): Introspect methods, parameters, class macros, and constants without loading a parent class or any other dependencies.
+ * [Dissociated Introspection](https://github.com/zeisler/dissociated_introspection): Introspect methods, parameters, class macros, and constants without loading a parent class or any other dependencies.

 ## Experience